aaronkirkman/dwm/README.md

 	sudo apt-get install make gcc libx11-dev libxft-dev libxinerama-dev libxrandr-dev

-To actually use the X-server, you'll have to install X.org as well:
+To actually use the X-server and the custom copy/paste commands, you'll have to install X.org as well:

-	sudo apt-get install xorg
+	sudo apt-get install xorg xclip xvkbd
 ---

 Patches included: